91 Days: Production and release

 The anime was announced in March 2016.
 It is directed by Hiro Kaburagi and written by Taku Kishimoto, with animation by the studio Shuka.
 Tomohiro Kishi is designing the series' characters, and Shōgo Kaida is producing the music.
-The opening theme song, "Signal", is performed by TK from Ling tosite sigure, while the closing theme, "Rain or Shine", is performed by ELISA.
-The series premiered on July 9, 2016 on TBS and also aired on the Animeism programming block on MBS, CBC and BS-TBS.
-The series was simulcasted on Crunchyroll, with Funimation handling dubbing and distribution of the series in North America.
+The opening theme song, "Signal", is performed by TK from Ling Tosite Sigure, while the closing theme, "Rain or Shine", is performed by ELISA.
+The series was broadcast from premiered on 9 July to 1 October 2016 on TBS and also aired on the Animeism programming block on MBS, CBC and BS-TBS.
+Crunchyroll simulcasted the series, with Funimation handling dubbing and distribution of the series in North America.
+The series was removed from Crunchyroll in October 2025.